yellows8/stickerhax/README.md

 USA and EUR work fine.
 Building for JPN and CHNTWN are disabled since the ropincludes need updated due to missing FS_MountSavedata.
 JPN and KOR all crash the same way @ ROP_VTABLEFUNCPTR_x10_CALL_R5OBJ+4 since the ROPBUF for those regions are wrong.
 The CHNTWN build is broken, target stackframe size seems different(doesn't crash but semi-"hangs").

-To install, use 'sploit_installer-stickerhax' included with the homebrew [starter-kit](https://smealum.github.io/3ds/).
+To install, use 'sploit_installer-stickerhax' now included with the homebrew [starter-kit](https://smealum.github.io/3ds/).
 This requires [another](https://www.3dbrew.org/wiki/Homebrew_Exploits) way to run homebrew.
 This contains support for USA and EUR.
 Gamecard save-images for powersaves are not available as of July 29, 2016, due to the newer save-crypto this game uses.

 # Building
 "make clean ROPKIT_PATH={path to yellows8github/3ds_ropkit} && make ROPKIT_PATH={path to yellows8github/3ds_ropkit}"